 Posture is power.
 Whether standing or sitting, you want to command attention and confidence.
 Sit slightly forward in your chair and lean in without compromising personal space.
 Avoid distracting habits like drumming your fingers or clicking your pen.

 You can change behaviors to enhance your executive presence and help you achieve your career goals.
-To explore how coaching can support you contact me at email@example.com
+To explore how coaching can support you contact me email@example.com